FACTION BRIEF

 The slogans that survive translation from Society working papers to corporate-board testimony to street-level recruitment:

-• "Enhancement extends.
-Transcendence replaces."
+• "Enhancement extends. replaces."

 • "The question isn't whether you could become more.
 It's whether you'd still be you."